-The conference will be structured in parallel sessions, which will include individual papers grouped into themed topics, themed panels of 3-4 papers, lecture-recitals, practice-based-research workshops for performance and composition, and poster presentations.
+The conference is structured in parallel sessions, including individual papers grouped into themed topics, themed panels of 3-4 papers, lecture-recitals, a composition workshop, and poster presentations.
 There are two keynote events:

 The conference will also afford excellent opportunities for research networking for both established and junior scholars, and delegates will also be offered opportunities to attend a number of events celebrating the diverse musical cultures of the city of Manchester.

-Located at the heart of Manchester’s cultural corridor, just off its spine, Oxford Road, the RNCM and the Martin Harris Centre for Music and Drama at the University of Manchester are situated one mile south of Manchester city centre, and just five minutes’ walk from one another.
-In order to allow delegates full access to all parallel sessions, the venues will be used in alternation rather than simultaneously, morning sessions taking place in one venue, and afternoon in the other; lunch will be hosted in the foyer of the RNCM on each day and publishers' displays will also be located here.
+In order to allow delegates full access to all parallel sessions, the venues will be used in alternation rather than simultaneously.
+Morning sessions take place in one venue, and afternoon in the other; lunch will be hosted in the foyer of the RNCM on each day and the registration hub, poster presentations and publishers' displays will also be located here.

-- Prof Rebecca Herissone (The University of Manchester)
+- Prof Rebecca Herissone (University of Manchester; co-convenor)

 - Dr Warwick Edwards (RMA)